ZhuoxingZhang/mixed-covers/README.md

 # Introduction
 This repository contains various artifacts, such as source code, experimental results, and other materials, that supplement our work on mixed covers.\
 &nbsp;&nbsp;&nbsp;&nbsp;For all experiment code on our paper, you can visit <kbd>exp/</kbd> to look for, like experiment 1, experiment 2, ...\
-&nbsp;&nbsp;&nbsp;&nbsp;In the following sections, we describe how our experiments can be reproduced.
+In the following sections, we describe how our experiments can be reproduced.
 # Preliminaries: Getting databases ready for experiments
 > 1. Import 14 datasets as SQL databases
 >> We have used MySQL 8.0 as database workbench.
 Firstly, please create a database called "freeman".
 Afterwards, import the [14 datasets](https://hpi.de/naumann/projects/repeatability/data-profiling/fds.html) as MySQL databases by setting column names as 0,1,...,n-1 where n is the number of columns in a given dataset.
 In addition, please create a column named "id" as an auto_increment attribute for each table.